mSvcBench/muBench/Docs/Manual.md

 docker run -d --name mubench msvcbench/mubench
 ```

-After running the container, it is necessary to provide the container with the `.kube/config` file to allow accessing the kubernetes cluster from the container.
+After running the container, it is necessary to provide the container with the `.kube/config` file to allow accessing the Kubernetes cluster from the container.

 In the case of a minikube cluster, you can get the config file from your host with